vplesko/OrbLang/docs/pages/operators.md

 };
 ```

-Bitwise operators perform operatons on individual bits.
+Bitwise operators perform operations on individual bits.
 (Binary form is not a requirement.)

 ```
 import "std/io.orb";